boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Gradient based

 The `Gradient` color format requires the `Low` and `High` color values.
-The data will be compared with this range and the matching color will be applied to the `Range pointer` of the Gauge widget.
+The data will be compared within this range, and the matching color will be applied to the `Range pointer` of the Gauge widget.

-If any widget data is not present in the given limit, then the property panel’s range pointer color will be applied to the gauge widget.
+If any widget data is not present within the given limit, then the property panel’s range pointer color will be applied to the gauge widget.

 After applying the gradient conditions